-With a few exceptions, immediate relatives of U.S. citizens (spouses, parents and children under 21), and lawful permanent residents, who entered the U.S. without permission cannot get permanent residency based on a petition filed by a U.S. citizen or lawful permanent resident family member without leaving the United States.
-This is the penalty U.S. immigration laws place on individuals who entered the U.S. without permission.
+With a few exceptions, immediate relatives of U.S. citizens (spouses, parents and children under 21) who entered the U.S. without permission cannot become permanent residents based on a petition filed by a U.S. citizen immediate family member without leaving the United States.
+This is the penalty U.S. immigration law places on individuals who entered the U.S. without permission.

-For most individuals who entered without permission, the only way to get lawful permanent resident status is to leave the U.S., apply for an immigrant visa abroad (based on a petition filed by their U.S. citizen or lawful permanent resident family member) and return as a lawful permanent resident.
-However, the law also penalizes most individuals who have been “unlawfully present” in the U.S. For those who have been unlawfully present for at least six months, and leave the U.S., immigration law subjects these individuals to a “three-year (unlawful presence) bar.”
-For those who have been “unlawfully present” in the U.S. for at least one year or more, and leave the U.S., they are subject to a “10-year bar.”
+However, when such individuals leave the U.S. to apply for an immigrant visa abroad (based on a petition filed by their U.S. citizen family member), they trigger inadmissibility bars based on their unlawful presence.
+For those who have been unlawfully present for at least six months, leaving the U.S. subjects them to a “three-year (unlawful presence) bar.”
+For those who have been unlawfully present in the U.S. for at least one year or more, leaving the U.S. subjects them to a “10-year bar.”

-In March 2013 USCIS published regulations which implemented a new I-601A provisional waiver.
-In August 2016 these regulations were significantly expanded.
-The I-601A regulations did not change the law; they only changed when and where the waiver can be filed.
-By allowing family members to file the waiver BEFORE they leave the U.S., these undocumented family members basically obtain a preapproval for the waiver before they travel back to their home countries to apply for their immigrant visas.
-Instead of being out of the U.S. for months or years waiting with such a high level of uncertainty, they can leave for a short time (hopefully just a few weeks or couple of months – but this depends on the U.S. Consulate where they apply for their visa) and return as a legal permanent resident to live with their U.S. citizen family members.
-These waivers can be difficult to win and usually require a lot of work and documentation to be successful.
+On March 2013 USCIS published regulations which implemented a new I-601A provisional waiver.
+The I-601A regulations did not change the law; they only changed when and where the waiver could be filed.
+By allowing applicants to file the waiver BEFORE leaving the U.S., they obtain a preapproval for the waiver before traveling back to their home countries to apply for their immigrant visas.
+Instead of being out of the U.S. for months or years waiting with such a high level of uncertainty, they can leave for a short time and return as a legal permanent resident to live with their U.S. citizen or Lawful Permanent Resident family members.
+These waivers are difficult to win and usually require a lot of work and documentation to be successful.
 Approval hinges on proving “extreme hardship” to certain qualifying family members.

 Who Can File an I-601A Provisional Waiver?